 A particle moving along a straight line or a path is said to undergo one-dimensional motion.
 For example, the motion of a train along a straight line, freely falling body under gravity etc

 The other name for straight-line motion is rectilinear motion.

 There are four types of motion, rotary, oscillating, linear and reciprocating

-We hope these study notes on motion in a straight line were helpful for you.
+We hope this study notes on motion in a straight line were helpful to you.
 Taking the right career step at an early stage can scale your career to the maximum.
 We at Leverage Edu help students do that.
 Get in touch with our experts and skyrocket your career!